kkots/ggxrd_hitbox_overlay_2211/README.md

 ![Screenshot can't be viewed](posteffect_off.jpg)

 Post-Effect set to Off seems to turn off anti-aliasing, but without it the trick won't work.
-Then you can load the mod and enter "GIF mode" (F1 is the default hotkey) or "gifModeToggleBackgroundOnly" (not hotkey by default) to make the background black and that would actually make the background transparent - but you can't see that with your naked eyes.
+Then you can load the mod and enter "GIF mode" (F1 is the default hotkey) or "gifModeToggleBackgroundOnly" (no hotkey by default) to make the background black and that would actually make the background transparent - but you can't see that with a naked eye.
 You need to press "screenshotBtn" (F8, copies to clipboard by default) to take a screenshot and paste it into a graphical editor supporting transparency, like GIMP for example, in order to see transparency.
-Transparency in the game is actually inverted, meaning the background is fully opague while the characters are fully transparent.
+Transparency in the game is actually inverted, meaning the background is fully opaque while the characters are fully transparent.
 The screenshotter inverts the alpha channel to make it correct.
 Only GIMP has been tested to support the PNG screenshot format that the mod produces, and this works on Windows and on Ubuntu/Linux, where Guilty Gear Xrd runs under Steam Proton.

 ### Screenshot saving location

 By default the mod saves the screenshot into clipboard buffer, meaning you can paste it afterwards into a graphics program which supports transparency.
 In order to save screenshots to a file or directory you can add the `ggxrd_hitbox_overlay.ini` file into the same folder as the game executable and write the path into the `screenshotPath` setting in it, without quotes.
-Now when you save multiple screenshots in a row each consecutive one will get a number in its name, increasing from 1 to infinity.
-Screenshots are never cleaned up, so if you never clean them up yourself you might fill up your hard drive.
+Now when you save multiple screenshots in a row, each consecutive one will get a number in its name, increasing from 1 to infinity.
+Screenshots are never cleaned up, so if you never clean them up yourself, you might fill up your hard drive.
 The only supported format by the mod is PNG and it uses `libpng` to encode that.
-You don't need to do anything to install `libpng` it should come working inside the DLL already.
+You don't need to do anything to install `libpng` since it should come working inside the DLL already.

 ### Continuous screenshotting

 You can use the `.ini` setting `allowContinuousScreenshotting` to make it so that as you hold down the `screenshotBtn` the screenshots get taken every game frame.
-This only includes non-frozen and non-paused game frames, i.e. only animations frames that are actually new.
+This only includes non-frozen and non-paused game frames, i.e. only animation frames that are actually new.
 This feature only works under following conditions:

 - The `screenshotPath` in the `.ini` is not empty;
 - It only works in Training mode;
 - A match (training session) must currently be running;
 - The mod is not currently disabled using `disableModToggle` or `startDisabled`.

 There's also a toggle you can use instead of holding down a button, and that toggle is the `continuousScreenshotToggle` setting in the `.ini`.
-It doesn't require `allowContinuousScreenshotting` to be set to `true` in order to work, can be any hotkey and toggles continuous screenshotting on and off, but it still works only under the abovementioned conditions.
+It doesn't require `allowContinuousScreenshotting` to be set to `true` in order to work, can be any hotkey and toggles continuous screenshotting on and off, but it still works only under the aforementioned conditions.

 ### Non-transparent screenshotting

-To take regular, non-transparency-enabled screenshots you can set the `dontUseScreenshotTransparency` setting to `true`.
+To take regular, non-transparency-enabled screenshots you can set the `dontUseScreenshotTransparency` setting to `true` in the `.ini` file (which must be placed into the game's folder).

-### Converting PNGs into an WEBP animation with transparency with ffmpeg
+### Converting PNGs into WEBP animation with transparency with ffmpeg

 You can use ffmpeg (<https://www.ffmpeg.org/>) to convert multiple PNGs into one animation.
 Now, GIF could be used but it doesn't support semi-transparency: each pixel in GIF can only be either fully transparent or not transparent at all, which would ruin most animations containing special effects.
 WEBP supports full transparency and is an animation format.
 The command to transform PNGs into a WEBP is as follows: